Skip to main content

 Focus on Tech Stack Targeting

 Tech stack targeting is a powerful way to reach developers effectively.
-You can segment your audience based on their expertise in programming languages like JavaScript, Python, Java, Swift, Go, Kotlin, Scala, Ruby, C++, and Node.js.
+You can segment your audience based on their expertise in programming languages like JavaScript, Python, Java, Swift, Go, Scala, Node.js.
 Additionally, focus on the tools they use, such as Docker, Kubernetes, and Jenkins.
 This approach ensures your messaging resonates with developers based on the technologies they work with daily.

 Refine with Demographic and Behavioral Filters